Changissnz/short_bedtime_stories_for_damned_children/README.md

 ## They Sponsored
 **When so-proclaimed givers give short**

-Free smut and narcotics.
+They sponsored free smut and narcotics.
 And always sold out the whores and killed the Asian and Mexican dealers every time they got caught redhanded.

 ## They Expected